isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ## Homogeneous Relations {#sec:homgen-rels}

-The relations we're much more familiar with oare *homogeneous*---those which relate two elements of the same type.
+The relations we're much more familiar with are *homogeneous*---those which relate two elements of the same type.
 It is under this category that things like equality and orderings fall.
 You will not be surprised to learn that homogeneous relations are a special case of heterogeneous ones.
 We will name such a thing